Prepare the cache deployment

 └── dtr.cert.pem # MSR CA certificate

-With the configuration detailed in this section, the cache fetches image layers from MSR and keeps a local copy for 24 hours.
-After that, if a user requests that image layer, the cache fetches it again from MSR.
+With the configuration detailed herein, the cache fetches image layers from MSR and keeps a local copy for 24 hours.
+After that, if a user requests that image layer, the cache re-fetches it from MSR.

 The cache is configured to persist data inside its container.
 If something goes wrong with the cache service, Docker automatically redeploys a new container, but previously cached data is not persisted.
 You can customize the storage parameters, if you want to store the image layers using a persistent storage back end.

 Also, the cache is configured to use port 443.
 If you are already using that port in the swarm, update the deployment and configuration files to use another port.
-Do not forget to create firewall rules for the port you choose.
+Remember to create firewall rules for the port you choose.

-You can edit the following MSR cache configuration file to fit your environment:
+Edit the sample MSR cache configuration file that follows to fit your environment:

 version: "3.3"